-Both sides of the CE cartridge contain accurately recorded master tracks at track position 100.
+Both sides of the CE Cartridge contain accurately recorded master tracks at track position 100.
 The width of this track (0.005 inch) is the same as a data track after tunnel erasure.
-The track is written with a clock pattern of all zeros at a frequency of 720 kc.
+The track is written with a clock pattern of all zeros at a frequency of 720 KC.
 The track is read by the tunnel erasure element of the read/write head for purposes of adjustment and both heads must be adjusted to obtain equal amplitudes for the envelopes developed by the signal.

-NOTE: The head alignment oscilloscope adapter (part 2200052) is used to connect the erase winding into the preamplifier of the read circuit.
-Output for scoping is from pin D2G07.
+NOTE: The Head Alignment Oscilloscope Adapter (P/N 2200052) is used to connect the erase winding into the preamplifier of the read circuit.
+Output for scoping is from Pin D3B07.
 Location of head clamping screws and adjustment screws is shown in Figure 4-7.
 Oscilloscope signal-pattern displays are shown in Figure 4-8.
-Remove the CPU signal cable and use CE switches to access the carriage.

 The CE track is written with a slight eccentricity so that it will sweep slightly below one leg of the tunnel erase pole tip during one-half revolution of the disk, and then slightly above the other leg of the pole tip during the other one-half revolution.
-With proper adjustment of the heads, the signal will appear on the scope as shown in View B, Figure 4-8, with two nulls in 40 ms and beginning with a signal equal to the amplitude of the first complete envelope.
+With proper adjustment of the heads, the signal will appear on the scope as shown in View B, Figure 4-8.

-If a slight misalignment exists, the track will sweep more under one leg than the other, and the envelopes generated will be at different amplitudes as shown in View A, Figure 4-8, with only one envelope in 40 ms beginning with a null.
+If a slight misalignment exists, the track will sweep more under one leg than the other, and the envelopes generated will be at different amplitudes as shown in View A, Figure 4-8.